Skip to main content

 For questions or accommodation requests, please contact Pamela Cummings via this contact form, or by emailing her directly at pamela.cummings@uvm.edu.

-I-Team Early Intervention logo
+Early Intervention Project of Vermont logo

 Newsletter

-Subscribe to the I-Team Early Intervention newsletter
+Subscribe to the Early Intervention Project newsletter

 By clicking Subscribe you're confirming that you agree with our Terms and Conditions.